vernisaz/simcom/doc/PIs.md

 > sudo nano /etc/fstab

-and add a new record as below based on *blkid* information and the created directory,
+and add a new record like below based on *blkid* information and the created directory,

 ```
 UUID=\[UUID] \[MOUNT POINT] \[TYPE] defaults,auto,users,rw,nofail,noatime 0 0